ropensci/weatherOz/data-raw/create_BOM_station_list.md

 First, rename columns and drop a few that aren’t necessary for the ag bulletin information.
 Then pad the `site` field with 0 to match the data in the XML file that holds the ag bulletin information.
-Lastly, create the data file for use in {wrapique}.
+Lastly, create the data file for use in {weatherOz}.

 ``` r
 new_stations_site_list <- data.table::data.table(bom_stations_raw)